-We have teamed up with local landowner Caroline Knox to open Birchmore Pond in Blackwater.
+We have teamed up with local landowners Tom and Morag Smith and Caroline Knox to open Birchmore Pond in Blackwater.
 Opening this ponds to more light and warmth has created the perfect environment in particular for dragonflies and damselflies.
-We have been lucky to be advised by local expert Dave Dana who has found some excellent results, including Azure Damselflies and the dramatic-looking Migrant Hawker.
+We have been lucky to be advised by local expert Dave Dana who has found some excellent results, including azure damselflies and the dramatic-looking migrant hawker.

 Work continues at Birchmore Pond to maintain and enhance it for wildlife.
 The conservation group Isle of Wight Green Gym have work incredibly hard to hugely improve an area for wildlife and enable easier access for people to view the pond and its inhabitants.